Welcome to Wigginton Parish Council

 In the event of non-attendance by Citizens advice Staff please contact 0808 278 7895

 Wigginton lies 5 miles north of the centre of the historic city of York.
 The village has no obvious visual boundaries to the east and north and is defined by a system of drains that run along the edge of Wigginton Moor.
 To the south the furthest most point is bounded by the York ring road and the western boundary with Haxby runs down from Broad Oak Farm down to Moor Lane, Westfield Lane, Kirkcroft to Green Dike Lane and then to the ring road.

 Wigginton has a Primary School, a Health Centre, a dental practice, 2 churches, 2 public houses and a village shop.
-Public facilities include a church hall, village recreation hall, the old school and the Wigginton Sports and playing field Association which offers the opportunity to play squash, tennis, bowls, pentane, football and triathlon.
-There is also a safe play area, Church Fields, for younger children and to the west of the village newly planted woodland, millennium wood.
+Public facilities include the Old School, the Wigginton Recreation Hall, a church hall and the John Jeffery Community Pavilion.
+The Wigginton Sports and playing field Association which offers the opportunity to play squash, tennis, bowls, pétanque, football and triathlon.
+There is also a safe play area, Churchfield, for younger children and to the west of the village newly planted woodland, Millennium Wood.